pmean/build-website/text/06/IntervalTooWide.md

 is wide or narrow?\
 *\
-I tell a story about a researcher who gets a six year, ten million dollar NIH grant and writes up in the final report \"This is a new and innovative surgical procedure and we are 95% confident that the cure rate is somewhere between 3% and 96%.\" That\'s an example of a confidence interval that is too wide.
+I tell a story about a researcher who gets a six year, ten million dollar NIH grant and writes up in the final report "This is a new and innovative surgical procedure and we are 95% confident that the cure rate is somewhere between 3% and 96%."
+That's an example of a confidence interval that is too wide.

 In order to define whether a confidence interval is sufficiently narrow,